 By Rick Steves

-If you're retired and can travel whenever you want, it's smart to aim for shoulder season (April through mid-June, or September and October).
+If you can travel whenever you want, it's smart to aim for shoulder season (April through mid-June, or September and October).
 This allows you to avoid the most exhausting things about European travel: crowds and the heat of summer, and it saves money, too.

 Seniors pay more for travel insurance — but are also more likely to need it.
 Find out exactly whether and how your medical insurance works overseas.
 (Medicare is not valid outside the US except in very limited circumstances; check your supplemental insurance coverage for exclusions.)
-Pre-existing conditions are a problem, especially if you are over 70, but some plans will waive those exclusions.
 When considering additional travel insurance, pay close attention to evacuation insurance, which covers the substantial expense of getting you to adequate medical care in case of an emergency — especially if you are too ill to fly commercially.

-Packing light is especially important for seniors — when you pack light, you're younger.
+When you pack light, you move effortlessly through Europe.
 To lighten your load, take fewer clothing items and do laundry more often.
-Fit it all in a roll-aboard suitcase — don't try to haul a big bag.
-Figure out ways to smoothly carry your luggage, so you're not wrestling with several bulky items.
-For example, if you bring a second bag, make it a small one that stacks neatly (or even attaches) on top of your wheeled bag.
+Fit it all in a roll-aboard suitcase or a carry-on that converts to a backpack.
+Figure out ways to smoothly carry your luggage, so you're not wrestling with a big bag or several bulky items.
+For example, if you bring a second bag, make it a small one that stacks neatly (or attaches) on top of your wheeled bag.

 If you wear hearing aids, be sure to bring spare batteries — it can be difficult to find a specific size in Europe.
 If your mobility is limited, see my tips and resources for travelers with disabilities.

-If you're not flying direct, check your bag — because if you have to transfer to a connecting flight at a huge, busy airport.
-(Be sure to keep medications and other important items in a smaller carry-on bag will become a lug-around drag.
+If you're not flying direct, you might consider checking your bag to avoid lugging it to a connecting flight through a huge, busy airport.
+(Be sure to keep medications and other important items in a smaller carry-on bag for the plane and any layovers.)
 If you're a slow walker, request a wheelchair or an electric cart when you book your seat so you can easily make any connecting flights.
-Since cramped legroom can be a concern for seniors, book early to reserve aisle seats (or splurge on roomier "economy plus," or first class).
+Since airplanes' lack of legroom can cramp your style, book early to reserve aisle seats (or splurge on roomier "economy plus," or first class).
 Stay hydrated during long flights, and take short walks hourly to minimize the slight chance of getting a blood clot.

 Hotels vary widely in their amenities and layouts, so think about your needs before you book.
 Ask about any accessibility quirks for the hotel you're considering — find out whether it's at the top of a steep hill, has an elevator or stairs to upper floors, and so on.
 If stairs are a problem, request a ground-floor room.
-Think about the pros and cons of where you sleep: If you stay near the train station at the edge of town, you'll minimize carrying your bag on arrival; on the other hand, staying in the city center gives you a convenient place to take a break between sights (and you can take a taxi on arrival to reduce lugging your bags).
+Location matters, too: If you stay near the train station at the edge of town, you'll minimize carrying your bag on arrival; on the other hand, staying in the city center gives you a convenient place to take a break between sights (and you can take a taxi on arrival to reduce lugging your bags).

-Subways involve a lot of walking and stairs (and are a pain with luggage if they're crowded).
+Subways involve a lot of walking and stairs (and can be a pain with luggage if they're crowded).
 They also have relatively few stops; just getting to the station can be a journey on its own.
 If you want to do less walking, consider using city buses or taxis instead.
 City buses stop frequently, and with a little planning you can align your sightseeing itinerary with convenient routes.
-If you're renting a car, be warned that some countries and some car-rental companies have an upper age limit — to avoid unpleasant surprises, mention your age when you reserve.
+If you're renting a car, be warned that some countries and some car-rental companies have an upper age limit.
+To avoid unpleasant surprises, mention your age when you reserve.

 Go late in the day for fewer crowds and cooler temperatures.
 Many museums have elevators, and even if these are freight elevators not open to the public, the staff might bend the rules for older travelers who'd appreciate a lift.
 Many larger museums offer loaner wheelchairs.
-Take bus tours (usually two hours long) for a painless overview of the highlights.
+Take bus tours (usually two hours long) for a painless overview of a city's highlights.
 Boat tours — of the harbor, river, lake, or fjord — are a pleasure.
 Hire an English-speaking cabbie to take you on a tour of a city or region (if it's hot, spring for an air-conditioned taxi).
-Or participate in the life of local seniors, such as joining a tea dance at a senior center.
+Or participate in the life of local seniors, such as joining a tea dance in England or playing boules in France.
 If you're traveling with others but need a rest break, set up a rendezvous point.
-Some find that one day of active sightseeing needs to be followed by a quiet day to recharge the batteries.
+Some people — of all ages — find that one day of active sightseeing needs to be followed by a quiet day to recharge the batteries.
 Europe needn't be non-stop museums and markets: Grab a table at a sidewalk café for a drink and people-watching.

-For a more meaningful cross-cultural experience, consider going on an educational tour such as those run by Road Scholar (formerly Elderhostel), which offers study programs around the world designed for those over 50, with trips from several days to several months.
+For a more meaningful cross-cultural experience, consider going on an educational tour such as those run by Road Scholar (formerly Elderhostel), which offers study programs around the world for those over 50, with trips from several days to several months.
 International cultural exchange organizations like Servas offer the opportunity to meet and stay with welcoming locals — an inexpensive way to get intimate with a new place and its people.